ThePacielloGroup/cupper/content/_index.md

 title = "The Infusion Pattern Library Builder"
 +++

-Welcome to **Infusion**: a pattern library builder for inclusive designers.
+Welcome to **Infusion**: a pattern library builder for inclusive designers and those trying to be inclusive designers.
 These are **Infusion's** docs, but they are also an example of a pattern library built with **Infusion**.
 Here are some of its features:

 {{% ticks %}}
 * Built with Hugo, so easy to structure content and fast to compile it
 * Available to read offline, thanks to service worker integration
-* Include live code demos easily, using either CodePen embeds or via inline demo sections (that use Shadow DOM)
+* Include encapsulated live demos, inline with your markdown
 * Quickly include WCAG and Inclusive Design Principles references
-* Easily make sections collapsible without writing HTML
-* Choose between plain or line-numbered code blocks
-* A responsive, screen reader and keyboard accessible static website as output
+* A responsive, screen reader and keyboard accessible static site as output
+* Automated Github Pages deployment
 {{% /ticks %}}

 To get started, take a look at {{% pattern "Installation" %}}.